Yandex Cloud

 ruby connect.rb

-If the connection to the cluster and the test query are successful, the PostgreSQL version will be shown.
-The userver framework example is one exception, where the SELECT 1 as ping test query will be made from time to time to check the PostgreSQL cluster for availability.
+If your cluster connection and test query are successful, you will see the PostgreSQL version.
+One exception is the userver framework example, where the SELECT 1 as ping test query will be executed for periodic PostgreSQL cluster availability checks.

 Was the article helpful?